tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ### TKey Unlocked

-Note that the trust model as desribed for the TK1-23.03.1-Bellatrix release (see below) applies to TKey Unlocked devices as long as the TKey has been provisioned with:
+Note that the threat model as described for the TK1-23.03.2-Bellatrix release (see below) applies to TKey Unlocked devices as long as the TKey has been provisioned with:

-- the Tillitis TKey TK1-23.03.1-Bellatrix FPGA design and Tillitis TKey firmware.
+- the Tillitis TKey TK1-23.03.2-Bellatrix FPGA design and Tillitis TKey firmware.
 - A unique, random UDS
 - A unique UDI

 The configuration must have been written into the NVCM and locked by blowing the fuses.

+### TK1-23.03.2-Bellatrix
+This release contains a BOM update to the Tkey hardware for the touch capabilites, hence the specific scope for TK1-23.03-1-Bellatrix is valid for this release.

 ### TK1-23.03.1-Bellatrix